ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-When a player leaves the game, we need to cleanup the `players` table by removing the player from the `players` table.
-Setting the value to `nil` is a good way to tell **Lua** that we no longer need it.
+When a player leaves the game, you need to cleanup the `players` table by removing the player from the `players` table.
+Setting the value to `nil` is a good way to tell **Lua** that you no longer need it.

 ```lua linenums="1"
 Game.playerJoinedEvent:Connect(OnPlayerJoined)